CFarnsy/School_District_Analysis/README.md

 ### The next several images are the original and updated DataFrames showing the results of the reading and math scores of ninth graders at Thomas High School being removed from the calculations.

-1. A table showing the top five performing schools based on the passing rate.
+1. A table showing the top five performing schools based on the passing rate - slight decrease in % Overall Passing from 90.948012 to 90.630324.

 Ninth grade scores included:
 ![Top 5 Schools - Original](https://user-images.githubusercontent.com/99366022/159623507-6f6af92d-f93d-4905-9880-ef4770df28a6.png)